haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/cli/config-cli-subcommands-i18n.md

 This topic discusses how to generate:

--   Translation dictionaries, which are a convenient way to translate *some* words and phrases, such as those for a custom {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} or {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %}.
+-   Translation dictionaries, which are a convenient way to translate *some* words and phrases, such as those for a custom {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} or {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %}.
 -   Language packages, which enable you to translate *any or all* words and phrases in the Magento application.

 For more information, see <a href="{{ page.baseurl }}/frontend-dev-guide/translations/xlate.html">Translation</a>.